Duhyadi/Deleterious-alleles-in-landraces-of-maize/README.md

 ### `/Bin/`

-It will contain the scripts developed from August to December 2019.
+This folder will contain the scripts developed from August to December 2019.
 At this moment I only have one script.

 * `Transformation_to_vcf.sh`.- transformation of ped and map files to vcf.

 ### `/Meta/`

-CSV file.
-Contains the origin coordinates of each landrace.
+CSV file that contains the original coordinates of each landrace.
 The file was also obtained from dryad.

 ### `/Figures/`

-It will contain the description of the figures obtained.
+This folder will contain the description of the figures obtained from the different analyses.

 ### `/Preliminary Analysis SIFT /`